-With the couch and the passenger swivel seat, my van can comfortably seat 4-5 people.
+With the couch and the passenger swivel seat, my van can comfortably seat 4-5 people when stationary.
 When it’s time to eat or do my work, I simply place the two table legs into pegs built into the floor and then set the table right on top.

 For more details on how my convertible bed works in my Sprinter Van, watch this video:

 Since the galley is on the back wall, it had to be built right over the wheel well.
-This reduced my options for a fridge, since the space wasn’t too big.
-The Isotherm CRUISE 65 Elegance is a medium-sized marine fridge that fit perfectly.
-At 2.3 cubic feet, it’s compact…but if you shop smart you can fit 4-5 days of food in there, plus a few beers.
+This reduced my options for a fridge, since the space wasn’t very big.
+The Isotherm CRUISE 65 Elegance is a medium-sized marine fridge that fits perfectly.
+At 2.3 cubic feet, it’s compact, but if you shop smart you can fit 4-5 days of food in there, plus a few beverages.
 It’s also really quiet, and you can’t hear the motor.

 The bathroom is completely enclosed in the back corner of the van.
 It’s a little tight to sit on the toilet and have the doors shut, but even with my long legs, I fit in there ok.

-The toilet is a Thetford Curve Portable Toliet (Model 92360 Porta Potti 550E).
-This means there is no plumbing associated with the toilet.
+The toilet is a Thetford Curve Portable Toilet (Model 92360 Porta Potti 550E).
+This means there is no plumbing associated with it.
 You sit on it just like a normal toilet, do your business, close the lid, open the flusher, press the water button, and close the flusher.
 I’ve only gone #1 in it so far, but the deodorizer seems to neutralize all smells really well.

 When the holding tank is full, there is an indicator letting you know it’s time to dump it.
-To clean it out, you simply separate the bowl from the holding tank, you unscrew the lid, and pour it down into the dump, just like you would for a black water tank.
+To clean it out, you simply separate the bowl from the holding tank, unscrew the lid and pour it down into the RV dump station, just like you would for a black water tank.
 Then rinse, reassemble, and you are good to go.